pongasoft/jamba/README.md

 - easily create custom views with their creators (so that they appear in the GUI editor)
 - easily use multiple parameters in a custom view (ex: a custom display which displays a gain value (parameter 1) in a color depending on parameter 2)
 - store/read state in a thread safe fashion (includes version)
-- included views: toggle button and momentary button with 2 or 4 frames, Text Edit (with input saved part of the state)
+- included views: toggle button and momentary button with 2 or 4 frames, Text Edit (with input saved part of the state), Scrollbar (with optional zoom handles), Text button (to handle clicks with listener)

 Quick starting guide
 --------------------